sarcol-bgs/HORI/README.md

-# HORI: Software for horizontal and radial collector wells
+# HORI: Software for estimating drawdown around horizontal and radial collector wells

 Collins, S. and Houben, G. (2019).
 Horizontal and radial collector wells: simple tools for a complex problem. *Hydrogeology Journal*.